ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

         poetry install --with tests

-If your project uses `flit` or `hatch`, you can use `uv <https://github.com/astral-sh/uv>`_ to fastly resolve the dependencies and generate a requirements file.
+If your project uses `flit` or `hatch`, you can use `uv <https://github.com/astral-sh/uv>`_ to resolve the dependencies and generate a requirements file.
 You can use the ``uv pip compile -o requirements.txt pyproject.toml`` command to generate a ``requirements.txt`` file with the main dependencies defined in your project.
-Note that, contrary to the ``poetry.lock`` file, the requirements file does not include the variations for each installation target.
+Note that, unlike the ``poetry.lock`` file, the requirements file does not include the variations for each installation target.
 To create a requirements file with a specific extra, you can use the ``--extras`` option.
 For example, you can create a requirement file with the `tests` extra by running the ``uv pip compile --extra tests -o requirements-tests.txt pyproject.toml``.
-Once the file created, you can use the following command in your CI workflow to install the project with `tests`
+Once the file has been created, you can use the following command in your CI workflow to install the project with `tests`
 dependencies: